slushpool/zips/drafts/str4d-stratum/draft1.rst

 session resuming; this is negotiated between the client and server during initial setup (see `Session Resuming`_).

-Each request or response is a JSON string, terminated by an ASCII LF character (denoted in the rest of this specification by ``\n``).
-The LF character MUST NOT appear elsewhere in a request or response.
-Client and server implementations MAY assume that once they read a LF character, the current message has been completely received.
+Each request or response is serialized into msgpack format

 Per [JSON-RPC-1.0]_, there is no requirement for the ``id`` property in requests and responses to be unique; only that servers MUST set ``id`` in their responses